 Located in Mansur Hall, rooms 123 and 124, the Academic Success Center offers a variety of academic support resources and services to students, faculty, and staff.
-The center provides a computer lab with Internet access, Microsoft Office 2013 software, educational software programs, audio / visual aids, instructional videos, group study hall facilities, and additional learning resources.
-Services include free tutoring for NMJC students (including dual-credit students), group supplemental instruction, study skills suggestions / workshops, time management suggestions / workshops, and portfolio building / resume writing assistance.
-Students can sign up for individual tutoring, online tutoring via Moxtra, and study groups for numerous subjects including English, ESL, Lab Sciences, Mathematics, Spanish, and Transitional Studies.
-Tutoring can also be provided for other subjects by special request.
+The center provides a computer lab with Internet access, the latest Microsoft Office software, educational programs, audio/visual aids, instructional videos, group study hall facilities, and additional learning resources.
+Services include free tutoring for NMJC students (including dual-credit students), group Supplemental Instruction, academic success consultations/workshops, stress management and test taking strategies, and portfolio building/resume writing assistance.
+Students can sign up for individual tutoring and/or Supplemental Instruction, online tutoring, and study groups/workshops.
+Tutoring may be provided for other subjects by special request; please inquire within.

-Appointments are recommended, but at least one tutor will be available to assist on a walk-in basis during the hours listed below.
-Tutors on duty are not guaranteed to be able to assist with all subjects, so if instruction is needed for a specific assignment or subject, please call (575) 492-2624, (575) 492-2625, or (575) 492-2623 to schedule a session.
+Appointments are highly recommended; as walk-in tutoring assistance is available but not guaranteed.
+Walk-in tutors may not be able to assist with all subjects, so if guidance is needed for a specific assignment or subject, please come speak with ASC staff coordinator ASAP or call (575) 492-2624 to schedule a session.